5.00 out of 2 votes

 This type of discount is calculated over a specific period, rewarding customers who regularly purchase from the same vendor.
 The total volume purchased over this period determines the discount rate.
 The customer’s total purchases over the period are added up, and a discount rate applies.

-For example, a customer may receive a 5% discount on all orders made within six months if their total purchases exceed 500 units.
+For example, a customer may receive a 5% percentage discount on all orders made within six months if their total purchases exceed 500 units.
 Following this offer, customers could enjoy the following discounts:

 Purchase Volume | Discount |